angryziber/picasa-gallery/README.md

   * `./gradlew appengineRun` - will run the app locally on port 8080
 - Or, the app is a standard Java Servlet-based application, so it will work with any other Servlet Container
   * `./gradlew war` - will build the war file (web application archive)

+- If you use Intellij IDEA, you can import `build.gradle` and run all the actions from an IDE.